mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-store.md

 The App Store is fully integrated in both Mendix Studio Pro and Mendix Studio.
 Users can directly search for and implement reusable components in their applications.

-For more information, see [App Store Overview](https://docs.mendix.com/developerportal/app-store/app-store-overview) in the Mendix documentation.
+For more information, see [App Store Overview](https://docs.mendix.com/developerportal/app-store/app-store-overview) in the *Mendix Developer Portal Guide*.

 {{% image_container width="650" %}}